 So let's dig in.

 In recent years, artificial intelligence software solutions have seen more and more adoption in a number of different areas.
 Businesses save hundreds of millions of dollars annually by deploying machine learning onto all sorts of tasks.
+With the entrance of ChatGPT, the technloly has taken major advancements and is able to help a significantly larger user group.

 With many repetitive, time-consuming, and data-driven tasks, the recruiting sector is a business area with enormous potential for an AI-revolution.